baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 Don’t remove SD card from the reader on your computer.
 We’re going to set up the WiFi interface.

+>**NOTE:** You could immediately put the SD Card in the RPi and boot it up, but you will have no WiFi access.
+You can get around this by using a console cable to make the file modification outline in the next step.
+[Adafruit has good description on how to use a console cable][20].

 # Step 3: Configure your WiFi - DONE
 Unplug your SD Card reader and plug it back in and this will mount the Raspbian image on your Linux box.